-What can I expect when I come into hospital?
+What you can expect when you come into hospital

 We want to make sure that your privacy, dignity and modesty are protected at all times when you come in to hospital so wherever possible we will offer you your own bedroom.